-- (1) Indebtedness of any other Person existing at the time such other Person is merged with or into or became a Subsidiary of such s pecified Person, whether or not such Indebtedness is incurred in connection with, or in contemplation of, such other Person merging with or into, or becoming a Subsidiary of, such specified Person; and - (2) Indebtedness secured by a Lien encumbering any asset acquired by such specified Person.
+- (1) Indebtedness of any other Person existing at the time that other Person is merged with or into or became a Subsidiary of the specified Person, whether or not the Indebtedness is incurred in connection with, or in contemplation of, that other Person merging with or into, or becoming a Subsidiary of, the specified Person; and - (2) Indebtedness secured by a Lien encumbering any asset acquired by the specified Person.

-"AFFILIATE" of any specified Person means any other Person directly or indirectly controlling or controlled by or under direct or indirect common control with such specified Person.
-For purposes of this definition, "control," as used with respect to any Person, shall mean the possession, directly or indirectly, of the power to direct or cause the direction of the management or policies of such Person, whether through the ownership of voting securities, by agreement or otherwise; PROVIDED that beneficial ownership of 10% or more of the Voting Stock of a Person shall be deemed to be control.
+"AFFILIATE" of any specified Person means any other Person directly or indirectly controlling or controlled by or under direct or indirect common control with the specified Person.
+For purposes of this definition, "control," as used with respect to any Person, shall mean the possession, directly or indirectly, of the power to direct or cause the direction of the management or policies of that Person, whether through the ownership of voting securities, by agreement or otherwise; PROVIDED that beneficial ownership of 10% or more of the Voting Stock of a Person shall be deemed to be control.
 For purposes of this definition, the terms "controlling," "controlled by" and "under common control with" shall have correlative meanings.

-"APPLICABLE PREMIUM" means, with respect to any Preferred Stock or Subordinated Exchange Debenture, as applicable, on any redemption date, the greater of:
+"APPLICABLE PREMIUM" means, with respect to any new preferred stock or subordinated exchange debenture, as applicable, on any redemption date, the greater of:

-- 1.0% of the Liquidation Preference of the Preferred Stock or 1.0% of the principal amount of the Subordinated Exchange Debenture, as applicable; or - (2) the excess of: - (a) the present value at such redemption date of (i) the redemption price of the Preferred Stock or Subordinated Exchange Debentures, as applicable, at April 1, 2004 (such redemption price being set forth in the table appearing above under the caption "-Optional Redemption" in the section "--Preferred Stock" or "--Subordinated Exchange Debentures," as applicable) plus (ii) all required dividend payments due on the Preferred Stock or interest payments due on the

-Subordinated Exchange Debenture, as applicable, through April 1, 2004 (excluding accrued but unpaid dividends or interest, as applicable), computed using a discount rate equal to the Treasury Rate as of such Redemption Date plus 50 basis points; over

-(b) the Liquidation Preference of the Preferred Stock or the principal amount of the Subordinated Exchange Debenture, as applicable, if greater.
+- (1) 1.0% of the Liquidation Preference of the new preferred stock or 1.0% of the principal amount of the subordinated exchange debenture, as applicable; or - (2) the excess of: - (a) the present value at the redemption date of (i) the redemption price of the new preferred stock or subordinated exchange debentures, as applicable, at April 1, 2004, the redemption price being set forth in the table appearing above under the caption "-Optional Redemption" in the section "--New Preferred Stock" or "--Subordinated Exchange Debentures," as applicable, plus (ii) all required dividend payments due on the new preferred stock or interest payments due on the subordinated exchange debenture, as applicable, through April 1, 2004, excluding accrued but unpaid dividends or interest, as applicable, computed using a discount rate equal to the Treasury Rate as of the Redemption Date plus 50 basis points; over - (b) the Liquidation Preference of the new preferred stock or the principal amount of the subordinated exchange debenture, as applicable, if greater.